tuwien-musicir/DeepLearning_Tutorial/README.md

 It uses Python 2.7 as the programming language with the popular [Keras] (https://keras.io/) and [Theano](http://deeplearning.net/software/theano/) Deep Learning libraries underneath.

+# Tutorials

+For the tutorials, we use iPython / Jupyter notebook, which allows to program and execute Python code interactively in the browser.

+### Viewing Only

+If you do not want to install anything, you can simply view the Tutorials' content in your browser, by clicking on the Tutorial's filenames listed below in the GIT file listing (above, resp. on https://github.com/tuwien-musicir/DL_Tutorial ).

+The Tutorial will open in your browser for viewing.

+### Interactive Coding

+If you want to follow the Tutorials by actually executing the code on your computer, please [install first the pre-requisites](#Installation of Pre-requisites) as described below.

+After that, to run the tutorials go into the `DL_Tutorial` folder and start from the command line:

+`ipython notebook`

+Your web browser will open showing a list of files.
+Start the tutorials one after another by clicking on the following:

+1. <b>Car_recognition.ipynb</b><br/>
+   This tutorial shows how images are loaded into Python and classified binary into "cars" and "not cars" using
+   a) a Fully Connected neural network and b) a Convolutional Neural Network.

+(more tutorials to follow)

 # Installation of Pre-requisites

 ## Install Python 2.7